phdcsseiden/phdcsseiden.github.io/_pages/about.md

 I will give people in exchange for you,
     nations in exchange for your life.

+<b> Whether you turn to the right or to the left, your ears will hear a voice behind you, saying, “This is the way; walk in it.” </b>

 <b> LET THEM RETURN TO YOU, BUT YOU MUST NOT RETURN TO THEM!
 NEVER NEVER. </b>